 Job costing for products

 Most manufacturers use job costing already.
 For example, a furniture manufacturer would allocate the cost of all the materials used to build a chair, as well as all of the wages incurred in assembling each type of chair.

 Staying on top of increasing expenses and labour productivity is the challenge here.
 If employees spend more time than expected on jobs, the cost per product will increase without necessarily being reflected in the sales price.

 If the manufacturer wanted more detailed information, they could also include a portion of indirect expenses, such as utility bills.

 For example, if the utilities bill for the month was $5,000 and each production line for each piece of furniture used the same amount of utilities — and there were five production lines — then the business might decide to allocate $1,000 for utilities to each production line per month.

-The allocation of indirect expenses is really only useful for high turnover businesses (> $ 1million) that need that detailed level of information.
+The allocation of indirect expenses is really only useful for high turnover businesses (more than $1 million) that need that detailed level of information.

 Job costing for the service industry